Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Where food comes from, what's in the food and how easy it is to eat junk food.
+All the different varieties of food that people grow and use.

 Has this kit prompted any new food related initiatives within your school?
-Garden to plate initiative which was a programme around before.
+Being more mindful of our food and food waste.

 Helpful Report

-What are three words that describe the activities in this kit?
-Engaging, interesting, practical
+What are three words that describe the activities in this kit? food, sustainability, community

 How effective was the resource in fostering critical thinking about food waste issues?